 “No one can advise or help you—no one.
 There is only one thing you should do.
 Go into yourself.
 Find out the reason that commands you to write; see whether it has spread its roots into the very depths of your heart; confess to yourself whether you would have to die if you were forbidden to write.
 This most of all: ask yourself in the most silent hour of your night: must I write?
 Dig into yourself for a deep answer.
 And if this answer rings out in assent, if you meet this solemn question with a strong simple “I must,” then build your life in accordance with this necessity; your whole life, even into it’s humblest and most indifferent hour, must become a sign and witness to this impulse.”

 On the other hand, reading this advice, one wonders: how, precisely, is it that one is to “Dig into yourself for a deep answer?”
-How does one know whether one has found the answer, and is there any guarantee that the answer one finds is, in fact, the best answer?
+How does one know whether one has found that answer, and what guarantee exists that the answer one finds is, in fact, the best answer?
 What about the case for example, of a ten-year-old who digs deep into herself to answer that she must have a candy bar?
-It’s the job of the parent to educate, isn’t it, that there are perhaps better choices, better options for her health and well-being?
-What is Rilke’s logic when he says that to determine what we must do, is to determine what is best for us to do.

-For Rilke—a thing is good or ultimate for us, so long as we deem it so.
+For Rilke—a thing is good or ultimate for us if we make it so.
 The authority of his ‘must’ rests on the notion that we are free to determine our spiritual purpose and that we ourselves are ultimately responsible for the forms our lives take.
-We, in a sense, are the artists who create ourselves.
-But whether or not we have such freedom, or choose to recognize ourselves as having such freedom, or choose to make such freedom an issue, already assumes a particular approach to life and a particular mindset.
-And there is a sleight of hand at play here that, if you don’t want to be fooled by Rilke , is important to catch.
-Perhaps you already have.

 The First True Modernists

-Well, I suppose this is one approach.
 But what about those of us who are social?
 Who like to be with others?
-Who grow through sharing dinners together, and enjoying custom, conversation and collaboration, or doing well by our families, or who aren’t inclined to look deeply into ourselves, but, prefer, rather, to emulate and study the ways and life of God, or carpentry, or those of us who get to know ourselves by learning how to garden and cook?
+Who grow through sharing dinners together, and enjoying custom, conversation and collaboration, or those who respect and want to do well by their family, or who aren’t inclined to look deeply into themselves, but, prefer, rather, to emulate and to study the ways and life of God, or carpentry, or those who get to know themselves by learning how to garden and to cook?

 Rilke’s Way Isn’t My Way

-Rilke and his way may not be for us.
+Rilke’s way may not be ours.
 We live for other things, other goods, and other ‘musts.’
 And what I would say in contrast to Rilke is that in determining what we must do, there is no reason not to ask others.
-In my case, for example, I have turned to the wisdom of many others before me—masters and teachers of Buddhism, who, while not telling me what to do in a prescriptive, methodical sense, have always guided me and taught me how to study.
+In my case, for example, I have turned to the wisdom of many others before me—masters and teachers of Buddhism, who, while not telling me what to do in a prescriptive, methodical sense, taught me how to study.

-I am grateful to them, and would remain lost without them, and I am glad that I listened to them for in doing so my life has opened far beyond what I was managing without them.
+I am grateful to them, and would remain lost without their guidance, and I am glad that I listened to them because my life and my standards for life opened far beyond what I would have managed without them.
 And they do not contradict themselves.
 They do not say, “I cannot advise or help you,” and then proceed to do so.
 They are much more careful.
 They say, for example, “I cannot advise or help you in such and such a matter, but if I were you, in this case, at this time, and for this reason, I suggest doing this…” And such instruction is helpful.